-The Division of Student Affairs provides opportunities for students to achieve their goals by offering services that complement their academic experiences.
+The Division of Student Affairs and Enrollment Services provides opportunities for students to achieve their goals by offering services that complement their academic experiences.
 We support students' general needs that, when met, provide a foundation for academic and personal success.

 Maybe you've known your career path since the age of six.
 Or perhaps, you're still a little murky regarding what you'd like to do.
 Either way, the University of Houston can help you refine your goals and chart a course to achieve them.

-The Women's Resource Center (WRC) provides a comfortable and friendly place where students, staff and faculty, both women and men, can seek information on a variety of topics, obtain confidential referrals to appropriate campus and community resources, and discuss issues of concern.
-The WRC presents programming on issues of gender and sexuality within the Center and also does outreach, providing training to a wide range of student organizations and the larger campus community.
-Learn More »
+The Women and Gender Resource Center provides a comfortable and friendly place where students, staff and faculty, both women and men, can seek information on a variety of topics, obtain confidential referrals to appropriate campus and community resources, and discuss issues of concern.
+The Center presents programming on issues of gender and sexuality within the Center and also does outreach, providing training to a wide range of student organizations and the larger campus community.